Background

 Hand Menu

-I started using this UX pattern for the text property menus and tested them.
-Below are the Mixed Reality Capture videos from HoloLens 2 device.
+I adopted this pattern for text property controls and tested its effectiveness.
+Below are Mixed Reality Capture clips recorded on the HoloLens 2 device.

 UX Elements: Main Menu for the global features